Chxnedu/Linux-Repo/Kubernetes/commands.md

       "--namespace=dev" flag to set the namespace

 - **`kubectl create`** (same as apply)
--     "-f filename" to specify the file you want to create... can be a pod definition file or deployment file deployment deploymentname --image=image (to create a deployment that will then create a pod) namespace my-namespace (to create your own namespace)
+-     "-f filename" to specify the file you want to create. can be a pod definition file or deployment file "deployment deploymentname --image=image" to create a deployment that will then create a pod "namespace my-namespace" to create your own namespace

  *if you want to automatically create a yaml file using k8s, there are a few commands you could try;*
 - **`kubectl create deployment --image=nginx nginx --dry-run=client -o yaml > nginx-deployment.yaml`**